-For teams using Jira, Range has an integration which automatically imports issues and sub-tasks.
+For teams using Jira, Range has an integration that automatically imports issues and sub-tasks.
 Once you set up this integration, you'll be able to add Jira issues and sub-tasks to your Range Check-ins with a single click.

 You'll see suggestions for Jira issues and sub-tasks in Range when: